 A buyer’s market happens when supply exceeds demand in real estate.
 Ultimately, there are more people trying to sell their homes than there are buyers that want to buy those homes.
 This gives buyers an advantage over sellers in price negotiations and sellers may have to compete to attract buyers.

 In this market, houses tend to sell for lower prices and sit on the market for a longer period of time before receiving an offer.
 Compared to a sellers market, the circumstances of a buyers market are flipped.
 For example, sellers are pulled into price wars with each other to entice buyers to make an offer.
 Often this can mean sellers seek to provide the best perks for potential buyers to attract more offers.
 This might mean including appliances in the sale or changing the move out date.

 A buyer’s market is a great time to buy a home, as you could potentially get an excellent deal and buy your house for lower than asking price.
 Remember that if you’re trying to sell a home in a buyer’s market, the buyer will have the advantage.

 A market will change from a buyer’s to a seller’s market, or vice versa, when the level of supply or demand moves without a similar change in the other, or when the two move in opposite directions.

 What makes a seller’s or buyer’s market?

 Inventory.
-Real estate inventory can vary not just from state to state but down to the neighborhood too, so it’s important to look at what’s available at a local level, particularly in a city metro area.
+Real estate inventory can vary not just from state to state but down to the neighborhood too.
+It’s important to look at what’s available at a local level, particularly in a city metro area.
 Some say it’s a sellers market if the local inventory is sufficient for less than 5 months’ worth of sales, some say 6 months.
 But it also depends on the area.
 Our local Trelora experts in Denver say 3 months worth of housing or less is a seller’s market.

 Strategies on what price to offer